Thanks for visiting!

 Marx Life Savers Candy Truck is an example of a cross-over toy with collaboration between the prolific Marx Toy company and Life Savers candy.
 This vintage Marx stake truck comes with six rolls of new Lifesavers candies in vintage wrappers.

-Archer Mars Men, also known as slot-hand space figures are a line of spacemen designed to hold weapons and carry accessory packs.
+Archer Mars Men, also known as slot-hand space figures are a line of spacemen designed to hold weapons (atom rifle, neutralizer, force gun, ray gun and disintegrator) and carry accessory packs known as Astro-pacs (space scope, first aid kit, space dust, radio, Geiger counter and ammo case).
 Archer Plastics made various space figures including space men, space women and baby and robot figures in the 1950s.
 Archer space cars came in various sizes and models.
 Archer playsets combined figures and vehicles with elaborate space stations for hours and hours of play.